debayan/jatayu/README.md

 ![Alt text](stateexample.png?raw=true "State Diagram")

-In future versions we shall have a web UI tool where drawing the above diagram will automatically generate the following XML:
+In future versions we shall have a web UI tool where drawing the above diagram will automatically generate the following JSON:

 ```json
 {